Benefits

 - holiday supplement for previous years

-- other financial support from NAV
+- other financial support from Nav

 - salary from your employer